 Artist Alma Heikkilä has been invited to create a work of art for the Kiasma Commission by Kordelin series.
 The theme in Heikkilä’s art centres around objects that are beyond normal human perception, such as microscopic bacteria.
-In her large-format paintings and multimaterial installations, she calls our attention to the importance of such minuscule species.
+In her large-format paintings, she calls our attention to the importance of such minuscule species.

 Environmentally conscious art